jerry9871/CausalLinkSim/README.md

 - **relationality** Every entity manifests its existence by exchanging information with other entities.
 Three-dimensional space emerges from the causal coupling between entities and comes out of the observable metric emerging from the NxN causal link network.
 Time is a local phenomenon and a **complementary metric**, necessary to define update continuity in causal propagation.
 - **causality** Each entity receives stream of (discrete) information from coupled entities (at a constant "speed", perceived as local time accumulation, in its own reference frame), actualizes itself and then broadcasts its actualized state towards other coupled entities.

 The simulation is built around **causal links** between entities.
 I define the causal link is an unilateral coupling relation along which the interaction propagates.
-An aggregate of all adjacent causal links will be called the **light cone**.
-An entity, or a **particle** is a potentiality, that manifests itself into physical existence through interaction.
+An aggregate of all adjacent causal links will be called the **light cone** or **perceptive field**.
+A reality constituent, or a **particle** is a potentiality, that manifests itself into physical existence through asyncrhronous updates from received influences and distributes its new state to other entities.
+All constituents are connected together through a **non-physical hypergraph**.

 Resulting philosophical disputes of mainstream representation:

 - **Matter doesn't just curve space**, but relationship between matter and space is fully reciprocal.
 Although representing spacetime as an independent void is and always has been extremely methodologically sucessful, it also roots the platora of paradoxes and misunderstandings.
 To avoid those problems, I choose to view space as a metric defining relationship between constituents of matter and energy, therefore: no matter (energy) -> no space, and vice versa.
 Inertia and gravity are complementary and Flat Minkowski space-time far from heavy object is to be falsified.
 - **The "field" is a mathematical construct**, not ontologically grounded.
 A "field" of any kind requires a reference frame and a metric in spacetime.
 I am reversing the order, and state that the field descriptions (requiring an objective metrics) and their reference frames are emergent.
 It is defined as a potentiality for interaction and it's prevalent usage in current physics yields to confusions, as no other existential proof of a "field" has been shown other than through potentiality for interaction, therefore, not granting any more ontological grounding to the field than to my causal link.